jdanene/KafkaWatcher/README.md

 # High Level Architecture

-`KafkaWatcher` is the primary containter for the KafkaWatcher application. `NewAndDeletedTopicWatcher` and `ModifiedTopicWatcher` are sub-containers.
+`KafkaWatcher` is the primary containter for the KafkaTopicWatcher application. `NewAndDeletedTopicWatcher` and `ModifiedTopicWatcher` are sub-containers.

 It takes as parameters
 - Host:Port address of the ZooKeeper service for Kafka Cluster